 There’s a saying “leopards don’t change their spots” and “once a cheater, always a cheater” that people often use when talking about someone with a dodgy arsed track record when it comes to fidelity.

 And a study published in the Archives of Sexual Behaviour backs this up.

-The study found that 30 per cent of people who had been unfaithful in past relationships admitted they had also cheated on their present partners.
-This was compared with 13 per cent who said they were cheating on their current partners but had never been unfaithful in previous relationships.
+The study found that 30% of people who had been unfaithful in past relationships admitted they had also cheated on their present partners.
+This was compared with 13% who said they were cheating on their current partners but had never been unfaithful in previous relationships.

 According to study co-author and clinical psychologist Frank Dattilio, from Allentown in Pennsylvania, something called the “threshold effect” comes in to play.